 If the couple has complex issues, whether it has to do with parenting or with financial matters, can you still use a mediator?

-As a financial professional who does mediation, do you have a sense that looking at the financial aspects help take the emotional out of the divorce a little bit?
+As a financial professional who does mediation in Florida, do you have a sense that looking at the financial aspects help take the emotional out of the divorce a little bit?
 Have you seen that in your practice?

 What happens once an agreement is reached through mediation?
 What are the next steps?

-Let’s move on and talk a little bit about the collaborative divorce process.
+Let’s move on and talk a little bit about the collaborative divorce process in Florida.
 We should probably start by explaining what is collaborative divorce?

 This doesn’t mean that we all sing Kum Ba Yah at the end.
 People say, “Well, it could work if the couple’s getting along,” but if the couple were getting along, they wouldn’t be getting divorced.
 This is for couples who want to maintain decorum in the process and maintain positive relationships after the divorce.